AgentschapPlantentuinMeise/interactias/README.md

-# interactias
+# Interactias
-## To extract and study species interation data for invasive species impact assessment
+## A Jupyter notebook to extract and study species interation data for alien species

 ## Methods
 * The script takes a single species as input and searches for all primary interacting species on GloBI (https://www.globalbioticinteractions.org/).